Microsoft/azure-docs.pt-pt/articles/azure-resource-manager/templates/template-expressions.md

 ## <a name="next-steps"></a>Passos seguintes

-* Para obter a lista completa de funções de modelo, consulte [Azure Resource Manager funções de modelo](template-functions.md).
+* Para obter a lista completa das funções do modelo, consulte as funções do modelo do Gestor de [Recursos do Azure](template-functions.md).
-* Para obter mais informações sobre arquivos de modelo, consulte [entender a estrutura e a sintaxe de modelos de Azure Resource Manager](template-syntax.md).
+* Para obter mais informações sobre ficheiros de modelos, consulte [Compreender a estrutura e a sintaxe dos modelos do Gestor de Recursos Azure](template-syntax.md).